Reducing out of stocks: 5 ways you can avoid losing sales

 An advanced retail system that covers all bases

-Many retailers today rely on a variety of best-of-breed systems to handle their inventory forecasting and planning processes.
+Many retailers today rely on a variety of best-of-breed systems to handle their inventory and planning processes.
 The trouble with this approach, though, is that it can be very difficult and costly to integrate them with your retail enterprise resource planning system.
 The good news is that there is another way.